nogibjj/rmr62_azure_databricks/README.md

 Note: Feel free to customize, enhance, and extend the capabilities of this versatile tool to suit your unique needs.

+** Remember to have valid credentials in the setup_credentials.json file in the root directoy

 ### Project Architecture
 ![Alt text](https://user-images.githubusercontent.com/36940292/277129478-736a7903-e074-4c11-9a77-f5c49df5b1d8.png)